Day one - Newport

 Leaving Swansea, head west to visit the final city on this tour.
 The smallest city in Britain and the spiritual capital of Wales, St Davids is more of a bustling village despite its full city status.
 Take time to explore the magnificent cathedral which nestles in a grassy hollow before exploring the beautiful coastline of the Pembrokeshire Coast National Park.
 Guided tours can be booked in advance, depending on availability of volunteers.
 The Refectory at the Cathedral is licensed and offers local home-cooked food on their daily changing menu.

 Adjacent to the cathedral is St Davids Bishop’s palace, a ruined medieval palace.
 There are lots of little hideaways to explore and the story boards brings it to life.
 Register with the Cadw Tour Operator Scheme for introductions to Cadw monuments, discounts, enhanced information for existing tours and online bookings.
-Cadw Explorer Passes are available for three or seven days with special Travel Trade rates or for pre booked Group Bookings of 15 or more there is a 10% discount on admission prices.
+Cadw Explorer Passes are available for three or seven days with special Travel Trade rates.
+Or for pre booked Group Bookings of 15 or more, there is a 10% discount on admission prices.
 Visit Cadw Admissions for more information.